zzz0906/LeetCode/README.md

 This is a constant space but we need to run more interate.

 If we can memoize two array for rows and columns, it turns out to be an easy problem.

+## 74. Search a 2D Matrix

+It's a easy problem.
+We can just flatten the matrix into a 1D array.
+Then use binary search algorithm in the 1d array.
+DONE.